Car Accident Lawyer Serving Okeechobee

 This is why if you get a call from an insurance agent, make sure you redirect them to your car accident lawyer.Property Damage After A Car Crash in Okeechobee

 The Statute of Limitations is a time period during which a person involved in a car accident can file a lawsuit for damages.
-According to Florida laws, a statute of limitation for a car accident in Florida is four years from the date of the accident.
+According to Florida laws, a statute of limitation for a car accident in Florida is two years from the date of the accident.
 If you fail to file your lawsuit within this time frame the court will likely dismiss your lawsuit and you will likely be unable to file your claim.

 Therefore, contact Frankl Kominsky Injury Lawyers so that they can help pursue your claim while you still have the option to file your lawsuit, and help you get the compensation you deserve.Is It Worth Hiring a Car Accident Attorney?